 For more information please visit www.fevershamfirststeps.com

 Our proposal for an 11-18 girls Free School with a four form entry called Bradford Girls Academy (BGA) has been approved and we hope to open our doors in September 2019.

 For more information please visit www.bradfordgirlsacademy.com

 Queensbury Academy became an Academy and joined Feversham Education Trust in September 2016.
 We have been a popular choice with parents for many years.
 There are approximately 960 students on roll.

-Queensbury School is a friendly, thriving and stimulating place to work and study.
+Queensbury Academy is a friendly, thriving and stimulating place to work and study.
 We expect that every student will achieve their very best.
 We welcome all parents to take an active part in their child’s education and encourage them to form a partnership with us to ensure their children achieve their best.

 At Queensbury Academy our staff inspire, have high expectations and raise the aspirations of young people and this is supported through a system of individual advice, guidance and coaching.
 We put students at the heart of our plans and policies and the school’s award of Investor in Pupils is an example of this continued commitment.
 At the centre of our developing student leadership programme is a thriving Student Council who are increasingly informed and involved in decisions about their school.

 For more information please visit www.qbury.com